 American consumers are responding to the recent bad news.
 The key Personal Incomes and Outlays report published a week ago revealed they are battening down the hatches -- spending less and saving more.

 Wall Street is also feeling the pain.
-The market for high yield “junk” bonds is deteriorating.
-Lenders, desperate for better yield in a world dominated by artificially low interest rates, aggressively loaned money into volatile sectors such as oil and gas.
+The market for high-yield “junk” bonds is deteriorating.
+Lenders, desperate for better yield in a world dominated by artificially low-interest rates, aggressively loaned money into volatile sectors such as oil and gas.
 Much like the collapse of subprime home lending in 2008, it looks as if those bets may go bad.

-In fact, markets are dealing with increasing fears of default everywhere.
+Markets are dealing with increasing fears of default everywhere.
 Risk is jumping significantly for some of the world’s largest banks.
 The cost to insure the debts of many of these behemoths via credit default swaps spiked massively in recent days.

 Virtually all of these institutions are larger than Lehman Brothers.
 Should even one of them collapse, it will likely be much more difficult to contain the chain reaction that follows.